 You have to create a path that feels right for you, said a banker.
 “Whenever I feel guilty about coming home late, I try to keep in mind that my spouse and I are making purposeful decisions… I just really think it is key to align your actions with your goals.”

 With a decade or more out of college, many 30-somethings have a running start on the skills they need to move forward.
 Among them:

 Richer life experiences.
-The groups you volunteered with in your 20s – you may be running special programs and serving on their boards today.
-And in your free time, you can try new experiences that stretch your perspective -- whether it’s completing a sprint triathalon, tickets to your first ballet, or checking out gatherings like an Idea Festival or The Moth story hour.
+Today, you may be running special programs and serving on their boards for the groups you volunteered with in your 20s.
+And in your free time, you can try new experiences that stretch your perspective — whether it’s completing a sprint triathlon, tickets to your first ballet, or checking out gatherings like an Idea Festival or The Moth story hour.
 Add a new blog or website to your regular reading.
 Learn to kayak.
 Climb a mountain.
 Take your family camping for the first time.